Duloxetine and St. John's Wort: Can You Take Them Together?

 What should you do?

-If you and your prescriber decide to discontinue duloxetine, taper it under their guidance and allow at least one to two weeks of washout before introducing any new serotonergic agent.
-Most psychiatrists would not recommend swapping duloxetine for St. John's wort in moderate to severe depression or for pain indications - the evidence base for St. John's wort in pain conditions is weak, and its variable potency and CYP induction complicate any future medication choices.
+If a change is planned: If you and your prescriber decide to stop duloxetine, taper it under their guidance and allow a washout period before introducing any new strongly serotonergic agent.
+Review with your doctor or pharmacist whether St. John's wort is even a reasonable substitute for your situation, as the evidence for it in pain conditions is weak and its enzyme induction complicates future medication choices.

 Which specific products are affected?